bugsbrog/node-db1-project/README.md

 - Run more queries.

-  - Find a query to discover how many different cities are stored in the Customers table.
+  -X Find a query to discover how many different cities are stored in the Customers table.
 Repeats should not be double counted.
 Should be 69.
-  - Find all suppliers who have names longer than 20 characters.
+  -X Find all suppliers who have names longer than 20 characters.
 Returns 11 records.
   - Add a `query string` option to the `GET /api/accounts` endpoint.
 The `query string` may contain `limit`, `sortby` and `sortdir` keys.
 If these keys are provided, use these values to limit and sort the `accounts` which are selected from the database.
 Reference the docs for sorting and limiting in [knexjs.org](http://knexjs.org/).

   ```js